astraw/stdeb/README.rst

 old-stable branch (0.3 and earlier)
 ```````````````````````````````````

+This branch is recommended if you are operating on older Debian/Ubuntu
+distributions.
+It is compatible with Ubuntu Hardy.

  * 2009-10-04: Version 0.3.2 Released.
 See the `download page`__.
 See the `Changelog for 0.3.2`__
  * 2009-09-27: Version 0.3.1 Released.
 See the `download page`__.
 See the `Changelog for 0.3.1`__